jeantristanb/course_postgwas_visuFinemap_2023/excercice/QQplot/README.md

 # QQ-plots

 ## description data
-one dataset in `assoc` folder contains subsample of summary statistics.
+one dataset in `data` folder contains subsample of summary statistics.
 Summary statistics had been obtained :
 * 500 individuals from 1000 genome projects
 * 50,000 positions